WILD BRAID ART

 ABOUT THE ARTIST

-The artist has been active in fiber, watercolor/collage and bead art for over 40 years.
+The artist has been active in fiber, watercolor/collage and bead art for over 50 years.
 She has been writing poetry and making handmade books with her own poetry and art for nearly 20 years.
 Her art has been widely exhibited in museums, galleries, libraries and is in private collections.
 She is a member of CLARA, the online artists' registries of the National Museum of Women in the Arts in Washington, DC, and the Columbia County Council on the Arts.
-Her poetry has been widely published ih print in journals and anthologies and on the web in e-journals.
+Her poetry has been widely published in print in journals and anthologies and on the web in e-journals and here on this website.